sodiboo/niri-flake/docs.md

 For a given window rule to match a window, the above logic is employed to determine whether any given match rule matches, and the interactions between them decide whether the window rule as a whole will match.
 For a given window rule:

-- A given window is "considered" if any of the match rules in [`programs.niri.settings.window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) successfully match this window.
+- A given window is "considered" if any of the match rules in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) successfully match this window.
 If all of the match rules do not match this window, then that window will never match this window rule.

-- If [`programs.niri.settings.window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) contains no match rules, it will match any window and "consider" it for this window rule.
+- If [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) contains no match rules, it will match any window and "consider" it for this window rule.

-- If a given window is "considered" for this window rule according to the above rules, the selection can be further refined with [`programs.niri.settings.window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes).
+- If a given window is "considered" for this window rule according to the above rules, the selection can be further refined with [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes).
 If any of the match rules in `excludes` match this window, it will be rejected and this window rule will not match the given window.

-That is, a given window rule will apply to a given window if any of the entries in [`programs.niri.settings.window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) match that window (or there are none), AND none of the entries in [`programs.niri.settings.window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes) match that window.
+That is, a given window rule will apply to a given window if any of the entries in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) match that window (or there are none), AND none of the entries in [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes) match that window.

 All fields of a window rule can be set to null, which represents that the field shall have no effect on the window (and in general, the client is allowed to choose the initial value).